- Describe replication and its importance to psychology

 The goal is to find the truth, not to insist that everything you publish is the last word on the topic.
 In fact, if it is the last word, then you are probably studying something so boring that no one else really cares.

 Scientists disagree with one another all the time.
 But the disagreements are (usually) not personal.
 The evidence is not always neat and tidy, and the best interpretation of complex results is seldom obvious.
-At its best, it is possible for scientists to disagree passionately about theory and evidence, and later to relax over a cool drink, laugh and talk about friends or sports or life and
+At its best, scientists can disagree passionately about theory and evidence, and later to relax over a cool drink as friends.

 - David P. McCabe & Alan D. Castel (2008).
 Seeing is believing: The effect of brain images on judgments of scientific reasoning.
 Cognition, 107, 343-352. ↵

 - Deena Skolnick Weisberg, Frank C. Keil, Joshua Goodstein, Elizabeth Rawson, & Jeremy R. Gray (2008).
 The seductive allure of neuroscience explanations.
 Journal of Cognitive Neuroscience, 20(3), 470-477 ↵

 - Robert B. Michael, Eryn J. Newman, Matti Vuorre, Geoff Cumming, and Maryanne Garry (2013).
 On the (non)persuasive power of a brain image.
 Psychonomic Bulletin & Review, 20(4), 720-725. ↵

 - They actually tried to replicate Experiment 3 in the McCabe and Castel study.
 You read Experiment 1.
 These two experiments were similar and supported the same conclusions, but Dr. Michael and his colleagues preferred Experiment 3 for some technical reasons. ↵